xixihaha1995/Research-Interests-of-Lichen/README.md

 how to decrease big O notation? how to calculate convariance? if we have infinite variables

+## Ubuntu(linux)
+$HOME , this is one command, direct you to the root dicrectory of your current user.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).